Enhancing Preference-based Linear Bandits via Human Response Time: Literature review

 \subsection{Parameter estimation for bounded accumulation models}

-BAMs typically lack closed-form density functions, making hierarchical Bayesian inference a common approach for parameter estimation~\citep{wiecki2013hddm}.
-While flexible, these methods are computationally intensive and impractical for real-time use in online learning systems.
-Fast-computing estimators~\citep{wagenmakers2007ez,berlinghieri2023measuring,xiang2024combining} usually estimate parameters for single option pairs without aggregating data across multiple pairs or leveraging linear parameterization of human utility functions, which is common in large-scale preference learning systems.
-To address this, our work introduces a computationally efficient estimator for linearly parameterized utility functions, which we integrate into bandit learning.
-In \cref{ssec:empirical:bandit}, we empirically show that our estimator outperforms those in prior work~\citep{wagenmakers2007ez,xiang2024combining}.
+BAMs often lack closed-form density functions, so hierarchical Bayesian inference is commonly used for parameter estimation~\citep{wiecki2013hddm}.
+While flexible, these methods are computationally intensive, making them impractical for real-time applications in online learning systems.
+Faster estimators~\citep{wagenmakers2007ez,berlinghieri2023measuring,xiang2024combining} usually estimate parameters for individual option pairs without leveraging data across pairs.
+To address this, we propose a computationally efficient method for estimating linear human utility functions, which we integrate into bandit learning.
+In \cref{ssec:empirical:bandit}, we empirically show that our estimator outperforms those from prior work~\citep{wagenmakers2007ez,xiang2024combining}.

 In practice, using response time data requires pre-processing and model fitting, as outlined by \citet{myers2022practical}.
 Additionally, \citet{alos2021time,fudenberg2020testing,baldassi2020behavioral} propose statistical tests to assess the suitability of various DDM extensions for a given dataset.